mdkgray/QA-Tech-Test/README.md

 ---

-Detailed project description can be found in the README located in the folder of each activity.
+Detailed project description can be found in the `README.md` located in the folder of each activity.